-The river basin management plans are reassessed and reviewed every 6 years.
-Each time, they are submitted to the public through a public consultation.
+The river basin management plans must be reviewed every 6 years.
+They are submitted to the public through a public consultation.
 The River Basin Management Plans 2022-2027 represent the third generation since 2000.

 The river basin management plans are part of a larger policy cycle.
 Each plan is preceded by preparatory documents such as the timetable and work programme, the significant water management issues and the water policy note.